DoviniJ/GxEprsDummy/README.md

 Note: It is recommended to fit both regular and permuted models and obtain the summary of both fitted models (using ```summary_regular_binary("Bpt.txt", "Bct.txt", add_score = "B_add.sscore", gxe_score = "B_gxe.sscore", Model = 5)``` and ```summary_permuted_binary("Bpt.txt", "Bct.txt", iterations = 1000, add_score = "B_add.sscore", gxe_score = "B_gxe.sscore")```), if you choose to fit 'PRS_gxe x E' interaction component (i.e. novel proposed model, Model 5) when generating risk scores.
 If the 'PRS_gxe x E' term is significant in Model 5, and insignificant in Model 5* (permuted p value), consider that the 'PRS_gxe x E' interaction component is actually insignificant (always give priority to the p value obtained from the permuted model).

 In addition to the output files, users can assign the function to an object and call each component in the output files separately.
-See the topic summary_regular_binary in manual.pdf for examples.
+See the topic summary_regular_binary (page 18) in manual.pdf for examples.

 **Command**
 ```